gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 ## What's the problem we're trying to solve?

-When unit-testing classes you usually replace the all its [injected dependencies][3] with [test doubles][1], to ensure you're only testing the code in the class and to be able to cover all code paths in the class.
+When unit-testing classes you replace some or all [injected dependencies][3] with [test doubles][1], to ensure you're only testing the code in the class and to be able to cover all code paths in the class.
 This means

-- You need to set up the test doubles in each test
+- You need to set up the dependencies in each test
-- You might need different versions of each test double to
+- You might need to replace each dependency with different types of test doubles to
-  - Do nothing except accept method calls (stubs)
+  - do nothing except accept method calls (stubs)
   - simulate returning different values (fakes)
   - check call parameters (spies)
   - checking different behaviors (mocks)

 If you include the test double setup in the test body, your test will get longer and less readable.
 And the more dependencies a class has, the longer its initialization will be.
+The initialization code will also contain a lot of repetition, making it harder to compare two tests side-by-side to see what the difference is between them.

-### Side note: Creating shorter tests with factory functions
+### Creating shorter tests with factory functions

 Have a look at the following PHPUnit test for a typical use case with three dependencies: